palak878/90DaysOfDevOps/2026/day-06/file-io-practice.md

-echo "Linux File I/O Practice" > notes.txt
+echo "Day 06: Linux File Practice" > notes.txt

+echo "I learned how to manage files without using a text editor." >> notes.txt

-echo "1.
-Redirection > creates or overwrites a file." >> notes.txt
+echo "Using > starts a fresh file, while >> adds to the bottom." >> notes.txt

-echo "2.
-Append >> adds text to the end of a file." >> notes.txt echo "3. tee -a saves text and shows it on screen." >> notes.txt echo "4. cat, head, and tail are used to read files." >> notes.txt
+echo "The tee command is cool because it saves and shows text at the same time." >> notes.txt

+echo "Used cat to read everything and head/tail to see specific parts." >> notes.txt